jkolehm/noloco/README.md

   access_token: *access_token
   path: *path_local_c4_en_copy
 ```

+### Data Preparation
+C4 data is processed on the fly and does not require any additional steps apart from loading the files from git.
+The reddit data is pre-tokenized and needs to be prepared by the user.
+For preparing data one should follow the standard practice of tokenizing the text documents from HuggingFace pushshift reddit and saving them as parquet files with the input_ids and attention_mask.
+The data format is identical to the input data used in https://github.com/gensyn-ai/hdee.

 ### Running
 Got to the script folder and modify run.sh to include the config you want to run (e.g. c4_diloco_100m_8.yaml):